jefmenegazzo/mpu-i2c-drivers-python/README.md

 # MPU-9250 (MPU-6500 + AK8963) I2C Driver in Python

 **MPU-9250** is a multi-chip module (MCM) consisting of two dies integrated into a single QFN package.
 One die the **MPU-6500** houses the 3-Axis gyroscope, the 3-Axis accelerometer and  temperature sensor.
 The other die houses the **AK8963** 3-Axis magnetometer.
 Hence, the MPU-9250 is a 9-axis MotionTracking device that combines a 3-axis gyroscope, 3-axis accelerometer, 3-axis magnetometer and a Digital Motion Processor™ (DMP).
-The hardware documentation for MPU-9250 can be found in **docs** folder.
+The hardware documentation for MPU-9250 can be found at [Product Specification](https://github.com/Intelligent-Vehicle-Perception/MPU-9250-Sensors-Data-Collect/blob/master/doc/MPU-9250%20Product%20Specification%20Revision%201.1.pdf) and [Register Map and Descriptions](https://github.com/Intelligent-Vehicle-Perception/MPU-9250-Sensors-Data-Collect/blob/master/doc/MPU-9250%20Register%20Map%20and%20Descriptions%20Revision%201.6.pdf).

 ## Table of Contents
 - [Instalation](#Instalation)